The Employment Law Review: Ireland

-This is a new form of leave, introduced in 2019 and governed by the Parent's Leave and Benefit Act 2019.
-Under this legislation, employees who are a 'relevant parent' (i.e., a parent of a child, a cohabitant, civil partner or spouse of a parent, an adopting parent or a cohabitant, civil partner or spouse of an adopting parent) and whose child was born or adopted on or after 1 November 2019, will be entitled to two weeks' leave, which may be taken in one continuous block or as two separate blocks.
-Parent's leave must be taken within 52 weeks of the birth of the child or the date of placement in the case of adoption.
+Under the Parent's Leave and Benefit Act 2019, employees who are a 'relevant parent' (i.e., a parent of a child, a cohabitant, civil partner or spouse of a parent, an adopting parent or a cohabitant, civil partner or spouse of an adopting parent) and whose child was born or adopted on or after 1 November 2019, are currently entitled to two weeks' leave, which may be taken in one continuous block or as two separate blocks.
+Parent's leave must currently be taken within 52 weeks of the birth of the child or the date of placement in the case of adoption.
 A relevant parent must give his or her employer at least six weeks' notice before the intended commencement of the parent's leave.

 An employee is not entitled to be paid by an employer during parent's leave; however, an employee may be entitled to apply for a parent's leave benefit provided he or she has accrued sufficient pay-related social insurance contributions.
 An employer may choose to top up the parent's benefit in the same manner as other forms of leave.